- How do I take out a boat?

 - and Skipper (advanced).

-Members are ranked separately on each of the three classes of boatm which the Club owns: Albacores, Hobies Nacra, and Lasers.
+Members are ranked separately on each of the three classes of boatm which the Club owns: Albacores (including Hobie Wave), Hobie 16s & Nacra 500, and Lasers.

 In order to be entitled to take a boat out in controlled conditions, members must reach the Helms level.
-The Helms level is reached by successfully completing the CANSail 1 &2 / (formerly White Sail) course (Albacores, Lasers and Wave only), or by gaining equivalent experience and passing a Club practical exam.
+The Helms level is reached by successfully completing the CANSail 1 &2 (formerly White Sail 3) course at the 2 level (Albacores, Lasers and Wave only), or by gaining equivalent experience and passing a Club practical exam.
 The Club limits Helms-level sailors to sailing in the protected area of the Outer Harbour, and only in moderate wind conditions.

-In order to be entitled to take a boat out in any conditions, a member must be ranked as a Skipper.
-This level is reached by successfully completing the CANSail 3 (formerly Bronze Sail) course (Albacores, Lasers only), or by gaining equivalent experience and passing a Club practical exam.
+In order to be entitled to take a boat out further afield and in higher winds, a member must be ranked as a Skipper.
+This level is reached by successfully completing the CANSail 3 (formerly Bronze Sail 4) course (Albacores, Hobie Wave, Lasers only), or by gaining equivalent experience and passing a Club practical exam.
 Skippers are expected to possess and use good judgment in all aspects of sailing.

 What kind of sailboats does Westwood have?